Neat Client? Fast-track the opening of your account with Statrys See how

 Beginning with a small selection of products catering to a specific niche is the best way to start.
 For the uninitiated, a niche is a smaller segment of a larger product type.
 For instance, fashion is a large market.
 However, it has many product niches, such as sustainable wear, vintage apparel, handmade items, etc.

-Although you might expand your product catalog later, for now, it’s wise to hone in on a few items.
+Although you might expand your product catalogue later, for now, it’s wise to hone in on a few items.
 Namely, because it’s easier to establish yourself as an expert in a smaller niche, which goes a long way to building credibility and trust with potential customers.
 It’s also easier to narrow your digital marketing efforts as you only focus on a specific customer base.
 This increases the likelihood of running a profitable business quicker than you would be selling wares across multiple product categories.

-Opportunity: Validating Your Product Ideas
+Validate Your Product Ideas

 Once you have a few product ideas you’re excited about, you need to validate them to ensure enough demand.
 There are many ways to validate a business idea.

 But before doing this, it’s wise to identify who your target audience might be because you’ll be better positioned to validate your product ideas.
-Identifying a target audience involves understanding the characteristics, needs, and behaviors of those most likely to buy your product.
+Identifying a target audience involves understanding the characteristics, needs, and behaviours of those most likely to buy your product.
 We might gain insights into these areas by researching different demographics, interests, values, and lifestyles on Google and social media.
 This can help us spot underserved audiences where your product might thrive.

 With your potential target audience in the forefront of your mind, you can now do the following to validate your product ideas:

-• Market and competitor analysis: How much are people paying for products like yours?
+How much are people paying for products like yours?
 What’s the size of your target market?
 You can kickstart your market and competitor analysis by looking at your competitor’s social media engagement, and market statistics, Googling your niche to see who’s ranking on the first page, and using tools like Google Trends and Google’s Keyword Planner.
-These are just a few of the many ways to get a feel for the popularity of different niches, forecast future trends, and discover new keywords.
-There are a variety of online tools and services you can use to fuel your market analysis.
-For instance, to find market data, try Statista; for keywords in your niche, there’s Google Keyword Planner; for more in-depth competitor research, there’s SocialSprout, SEMRush, and SocialBlade.
-Finally, you could hire someone to do the work with you by utilizing an online freelance marketplace like Fiverr.

-• Run focus groups: Approach members of your target audience to see if they’d provide feedback on your product idea and comment on what they’re lacking in their niche.
+Approach members of your target audience to see if they’d provide feedback on your product idea and comment on what they’re lacking in their niche.
 You could use tools like Collabito or Discuss.io to help with this.

 Building on the market analysis point mentioned above, it’s important to gauge whether there’s any leeway to set yourself apart from the competition.
 Product differentiation happens on different levels.
 For example, your strategy could be based on price, product performance, and design, the customer service you provide, your marketing campaigns, product packaging, etc. These are just a few suggestions, but hopefully, you get the idea.